mithublue/Shortcode-Maker/readme.txt

 To get faster support , You can contact through our official forum site.
 Official support forum : http://supports.cybercraftit.com/supports/support/shortcode-maker/

+= NEW FEATURE : Added bootstrap v4.0.0 compatibility=

-= NEW FEATURE : PACKAGED SHORTCODES INCLUDED ! =
+= FEATURE : PACKAGED SHORTCODES INCLUDED ! =

 With packaged shortcodes, you can add different widgets/UI elementns to your site now The elements are